 The undergraduate curriculum was designed to foster integrated learning and to permit contact with patients early in the student's training.
 To facilitate this integrated approach the administration of the school was set up as a non-departmental system based on three Divisions: Community Health, BioMedical Sciences and Clinical Sciences.

-The General Hospital and Janeway Children’s Health and Rehabilitation Centre are part of a network of teaching hospitals in St. John’s and throughout the Province.
+The General Hospital and Janeway Children’s Health and Rehabilitation Centre are part of a network of teaching hospitals in St. John’s, throughout Newfoundland and Labrador and other Atlantic provinces.
 The conventional use of major referral centres as teaching resources is complemented by the availability of regional and community hospitals to provide valuable clinical experience for undergraduate and postgraduate medical students.

 In contrast to many other schools, the class size at the University’s Medical School is small.
 This facilitates interaction between students and faculty, and has obvious advantages in clinical teaching.
 Normally 80 students are admitted annually to the first year of the undergraduate medical program.

 Additional information regarding the Faculty of Medicine is available at www.med.mun.ca/medicine/home.aspx.